kct2020/goutpal-info-skeleventy/site/blog/uric-acid-control-best-practice/index.md

 Please keep returning to read the detailed reviews as I publish them.

-Finally, do you have any questions, experiences, or opinions about guidelines for uric acid treatment?
+Finally, do you have any questions, experiences, or opinions about <b>guidelines</b> for uric acid treatment?
 First, check to see if we are already discussing your concerns in <a href="https://github.com/kct2020/goutpal-info-11ty/issues">Gout Library Issues</a>.
 If not, <a href="https://github.com/kct2020/goutpal-info-11ty/issues/new/choose">raise a new issue</a> to share your thoughts.
+Please note that these links are for improving this page and related gout guideline facts.
+So if you want to discuss your personal treatment you should use <a href="https://github.com/kct2020/goutpal-com-skeleventy/discussions">GoutPal Discussions</a>.

 ***